 The Province offers skills and expertise to build capacity and goodwill with First Nations.

-- Minister's Advisory Council on Aboriginal Women (MACAW)
+- Minister's Advisory Council on Indigenous Women (MACIW)

 Providing advice to government and other groups on how to improve the quality of life for Indigenous women across British Columbia.

 Learn more about engagement with the urban Indigenous population.

 - Culture & Language